SofiaNords/running-stories/README.md

 <img src="static/img/create-story.png">

 - A logged-in user can create a Running Story on the Share Story page.
+The user can create a draft that is only visible for that user under My Stories.
+When the user changes status to Published the story will become visible on the Home Page.

-### Edit and Delete Running Story
+### Edit and Delete a Running Story

 <img src="static/img/edit-story.png">